Genivia/SJOT/README.md

 Highlights
 ----------

-- SJOT schemas are compact and have the appearance of JSON templates.
+- SJOT schemas are compact and have the look-and-feel of JSON templates.

 - JSON validation with SJOT is fast: the worst-case running time is asymptotically linear in the size of the JSON document to validate.